biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 <img src=img/work-in-progress-warning.png width="95%">
 </p>

-We decided not to restart all the way at the beginning of the book this semester.
+We decided not to restart at the beginning of the book for this semester.
 We hope this won't make it too challenging for beginners to join us.
-Especially in the first bunch of sessions, we'll make sure to explain all code, including things that were covered last semester.
-I will also start now with a very brief overview of the book, using RStudio, and loading R packages.
+Especially in the first sessions, we'll make sure to explain all code, including things that were covered last semester.

+Before moving on the the chapter on pipes, I will start with a very brief overview of the book, of the RStudio interface, and how to load R packages.

 <br>